Do you struggle with the difference between cost price, whole sale price, retail price, consumer price?

-There are a couple of different prices that people refer to, and it is essential for your professionalism that you know exactly what terminology to use.
-From the lowest price to the highest, there are:
+There are a couple of different price terms that buyers refer to, and it is essential that you know exactly what terminology to use, otherwise your professionalism and credibility will take a big hit!

 The cost price:

-It includes your time x hourly rate, material costs, but also overheads such as studio rent, telephone and transport.
+It includes your time x hourly rate, material and marketing costs, but also overheads such as studio rent, telephone and transport.
 Costing your product or service correctly is the foundation of how you will price your work.

 Trade or wholesale price:

-This is the price your publish on your trade price list that you will share with retailers or galleries.
+This is the price your publish on your trade price list, and share with retailers or galleries.
 Do not share this list with the general public or with the media (they might accidentally publish the wrong price!)

 This is the price that is displayed on your work or on a price list, and is the price that retailers or you charge to the general public (e.g. on your website or open studio event).